-If you have a home theater/cinema then to get the best out of it you'll need a light controlled room.
+If you have a home theater/cinema you'll need a light-controlled room to get the most out of it.
 This guide will help you to black the room out for the best possible picture quality.

 It doesn't cost much and the results and picture improvement are astounding.
 Let's get on with it!

-If you have a projector or a tv then if you are watching it in a white room then you're not getting the most out of the picture, or the whole movie experience.
-This is maybe not so much of an issue if you've never noticed it, but have a think about what it's like when you watch a film at a cinema/theater.
-The place is dark, so unless you're unlucky and have kids in there shuffling around and throwing popcorn, you're focussing fully on the film that you're watching.
+If you have a projector or a TV and you are watching it in a white room then you're not getting the most out of the picture, or the whole movie experience.
+This is not so much of an issue if you've never noticed it, but have a think about what it's like when you watch a film at a cinema/theater.
+The place is dark, so unless you're unlucky and have kids in there shuffling around and throwing popcorn, you're focusing fully on the film that you're watching.
 The less the room influences the picture you see, the better the experience is.

 There are a few reasons why it is more immersive and the picture is better quality when watching in a fully light controlled room.

-There is also a phenomenom called perceived contrast.
+There is also a phenomenon called perceived contrast.
 Take a look at the following picture.

-As you can see from that image, the way your eyes work is firstly quite strange and secondly massively influenced by what surrounds whatever it is that we're looking at.
+As you can see from that image, the way your eyes work is quite strange and massively influenced by what surrounds whatever it is that you're looking at.
 Your eyes compensate without you realising, which is what happens when you look at the first picture above.
-If everything is black apart from the screen in your home cinema/theater, it makes the colours and whites on screen pop out and look brighter and more vivid.
+If everything is black apart from the screen in your home cinema/theater, it makes the colours and whites on-screen pop out and look brighter and more vivid.
 So it's pretty clear that performing a blackout operation is important, but how do you do it?

 This is how a frame looks before the fabric has been fastened into position.
-One thing to bear in mind is that there is quite a force on the frame when you pull the fabric tight, so make sure you make the frame securely with some decent brackets and screws.
+One thing to bear in mind is that there is quite a force on the frame when you pull the fabric tight, so make sure you make the frame as secure as possible with some decent brackets and screws.

 It is possible to put sound deadening insulation into the back of the frame.
 If you have a problem with sound ringing or echoing, this can help.
 You can test this by simply standing in the middle of the room and clapping.
 If you can hear an echo, then you would probably benefit from some insulation behind a couple of the panels.
 Don't go overboard though, just put it behind some as if you do too many you can deaden the room.
 If you have lots of soft furnishings, curtains, rugs etc in there, it's probably not necessary, but it can help if you have wooden floors and blinds instead of carpets and curtains.